myonaung/sm-SNIPER/README.md

 ![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)

-A Snakemake workflow for **Highly accurate Single Nucleotide polymorphisms calling and Implication of haplotypes in Probe-capture based long-Read Nanopore sequencing**
+A Snakemake workflow for **Highly accurate Single Nucleotide polymorphisms calling and Implication of haplotypes in Probe-capture based long-Read Nanopore sequencing** from raw FastQ to VCF

 Table of contents
 ----------------